Scar (The Lion King): The Lion King II: Simba's Pride

-The Lion King 1 1/2
+The Lion King 1½

-Once again, Scar does make some appearances in this film but does not speak.
+In The Lion King 1½ (2004), once again, Scar does make some appearances but does not speak.
 However, once again, his role remains vital, story wise.
 In the film, Nala, now Simba's queen, mentions Scar when she explains to Timon and Pumbaa why Simba left.

 Scar makes three cameo appearances at the film's climax.
 The first cameo is the scene where he backs Simba up against the ledge, right when lightning strikes the base of Pride Rock; the second is during the scene where he admits to murdering Mufasa, before being pinned down by Simba; and the third is when he is defeated by Simba and kicked off the edge of Pride Rock.
 He survives this fall, but is attacked and killed by the hyenas that he betrayed.

+Animated series

+The Lion King's Timon & Pumbaa

+Despite his death in the original film, Scar makes a few appearances in the spin-off television series Timon & Pumbaa.
+However, likely because of his death, his appearances are limited to brief non-speaking cameos.
+He is seen in the season two episode "Zazu's Off-By-One Day" when Zazu cleans out his trash can in search for the jungle inspector, and the animated wraparound segment in the Around the World with Timon & Pumbaa international video when Timon drags him to try to restore Pumbaa's lost memories.